telerik/fiddler-jam-docs/faq.md

 ## What is a portal user?

 **_A:_** A portal users are accounts created for your organization to access the [Fiddler Jam portal](https://jam.getfiddler.com/).
 Learn more about [portal users and roles]({%slug fj-users%}#portal-users).

+## What is the definition of a Fiddler Jam log?

+**_A:_** A Fiddler Jam log is an information recorded by [the extension users](#what-is-an-extension-user?) via the Fiddler Jam Chrome extension.
+A log contains the captured network traffic and (optionally) the generated console logs and screenshots from the user interaction.
+The maximum size for Fiddler Jam log (requests and screenshots) is 50MB.

 ## Who can access details of a submitted log?